 She explained that the University’s application was remarkable because of the resources available in our Cores and centers.
 “It’s the breadth and individuality of our Cores: if you think about the essential dogma of biology (DNA transcribed to RNA, and RNA translated to protein), our team is very unique in that it offers a holistic approach that reflects the full spectrum.”

 Dr. Dolinoy said that other competing universities have capabilities in many of the resources, but the University of Michigan was distinctive due to our capacity to offer all of these things at M-CHEAR.
 “There are not many institutions that offer all that we can offer.”

-Multiple BRCF Cores, including the DNA Sequencing Core, Epigenomics Core, Metabolomics Core, and Proteomics & Peptide Synthesis Core were all included on the proposal.
+Multiple BRCF Cores, including the Advanced Genomics Core, Epigenomics Core, Metabolomics Core, and Proteomics & Peptide Synthesis Core were all included on the proposal.

 “We were the only ones to put some of these assays on our proposals that aren’t offered many other places in the country,” Dolinoy said.
 “In particular, the really high-level next generation sequencing analysis of epigenetics, led by [Core Directors] Maria (Ken) Figueroa, Bob Lyons and lipidomics, and untargeted metabolomics, led by [Core Director] Charles Burant.”

 The Epigenomics Core offers hydroxymethylation, chromatic modification (ChIP-Seq), DNA methylation services, and more.